 The IRS has come a long way since 2015 when they refused to expound on what constituted willfulness for offshore disclosure purposes.
 However, it is not necessarily good news for taxpayers.

 Thus, while these recent developments provide some illustrations of what constitutes willful conduct, numerous open questions remain.
 However, as with any intent-based statute, one’s state of mind remains a difficult concept to define and prove.
-The tax lawyers at the Tax Law Offices of David W. Klasing have deep experience in representing taxpayers in voluntary disclosures (Streamlined and OVDP) to fix offshore tax and foreign information reporting issues.
+The dually licensed California Tax Lawyers and CPAs at the Tax Law Offices of David W. Klasing have deep experience in representing taxpayers in voluntary disclosures (Streamlined and Full Blown) to fix offshore tax and foreign information reporting issues.
 They work diligently and strategically to help you choose the proper offshore voluntary disclosure program to utilize to protect your liberty and net worth, and where appropriate, to show that your actions were not willful and that you did not intend to violate the tax and foreign information reporting laws.
 To schedule a reduced-rate consultation at our Los Angeles County, Westwood or Orange Country, Irvine law offices, call 800-681-1295 today.